varunboddapati/testrepo/README.md

-- this i a read me file <br>this helps the user to know about thr project
+- this i a read me file <br>this helps the user to know about the project
 - hihii my name is varun
+  -merge conflict-1